 The Trump Administration has been dogged by accusations that President Trump, as well as his family members and close associates, are seeking to use the presidency to advance their personal financial interests.
-While President Trump claims to have ceded control of the Trump Organization entirely to his sons Eric and Donald Jr., the trust set up is porous at best and reports indicate that the president can withdraw money from his more than 400 business at any time without disclosure.
+While President Trump claims to have ceded control of the Trump Organization to his sons Eric and Donald Jr., the trust set up is porous at best, and reports indicate that the president can withdraw money from his more than 400 businesses at any time without disclosure.

 - U.S. Government Payments to the Trump Organization

 - Use of the Power of the Presidency to Promote Trump Brands

 - U.S. Government Regulatory and Policy Decisions that Benefit Business Interests of the Trump Family and Senior Advisors